ObsidianWitch/eduostep/hw37-file-disks/answers.md

 * same results for the SATF and and SSTF policies on the `-a 7,30,8` workload
 * example of workload where SATF outperforms SSTF: `-a 6,20,33`.
 SATF can take seek speed and rotation speed into account to decide whether it's beneficial to go to a farther track instead of the nearest one.
-* SATF performs better than SSTF when seek is faster than rotation.
+* SATF performs better than SSTF when seeking is faster than rotation.

 Q6.
 Here is a request stream to try: `-a 10,11,12,13`.
 What goes poorly when it runs?
 Try adding track skew to address this problem (-o skew).
 Given the default seek rate, what should the skew be to maximize performance?
 What about for different seek rates (e.g., `-S 2`, `-S 4`)?
 In general, could you write a formula to figure out the skew?